leobaron/leobaron/Dema.md

 # The World We Explore

+## The Characters
-Disclaimer: There are a few important names mentioned that you should know before reading this part:
+There are a few important names mentioned that you should know before reading this part:
-Tyler Joseph, singer, songwriter and at the origin of the Dema story Josh Dun, drummer of the band, soft boi
+_Tyler Joseph_, singer, songwriter and at the origin of the Dema story _Josh Dun_, drummer of the band, soft boi
-Clancy, main character of the Dema storyline, played by Tyler in the music videos Torchbearer, symbol of hope, member of the Banditos, played by Josh in the music videos Nico/Blurryface, one of the bishops of Dema, in charge of Clancy, his insecurity is success.
+_Clancy_, main character of the Dema storyline, played by Tyler in the music videos _Torchbearer_, symbol of hope, member of the Banditos, played by Josh in the music videos _Nico/Blurryface_, one of the bishops of Dema, in charge of Tyler, his insecurity is success.
+_Keons_, another bishop in Dema, in charge of Clancy, his insecurity is repetition

 ## What's Dema?
 people in Dema are lead by bishops, 9 of them to be exact.
 Their names are __Andre, Lisden, Keons, Nico, Reisdro, Sacarver, Nills, Vetomo and Listo__.
 They're named after songs from the band, for example, SACARVER comes from the lyrics "She's a carver" (S A CARVER) in the song _Tear In My Heart_
+Every bishop represents an insecurity, depending on what your biggest insecurity is, you get assigned a bishop who will watch over you and make sure you follow the rules.
+Here's a table of the important information regarding the bishops

 Every inhabitant in Dema is assigned to a bishop who will watch their every move and make sure they follow the rules.